ta-1ha/Social-ads/README.md

 # Social-ads

- i am using the three different algos for model training mainly the Support Vector Machine (SVM) for a classification.
+ i am using the four different algos for model training mainly the Support Vector Machine (SVM) for a classification.
 It includes:

 Data loading with pandas